pytorch/pytorch/docs/source/optim.rst

     >>>     scheduler.step()

 .. warning::
-  This pattern has changed at version 1.1.0.
-Using learning rate scheduler (calling `scheduler.step()`) before optimizer's update (i.e. `optimizer.step()`) may result in skipping the first value of the learning rate scheduler.
+  Prior to PyTorch 1.1.0, the learning rate scheduler was expected to be called before the optimizer's update; 1.1.0 changed this behavior in a BC-breaking way.
+If you use the learning rate scheduler (calling `scheduler.step()`) before the optimizer's update (calling `optimizer.step()`), this will skip the first value of the learning rate schedule.
+  If you are unable to reproduce results after upgrading to PyTorch 1.1.0, please check if you are calling `scheduler.step()` at the wrong time.

 .. autoclass:: torch.optim.lr_scheduler.LambdaLR